Shulamith School for Girls: History

 Shulamith of Brooklyn serves students from preschool through twelfth grade.
 The high school was founded in 1980 with Dr. Susan Katz serving as principal.
 She retired in 2007.
 Shulamith High School was recognized with the Blue Ribbon School Award of Excellence by the United States Department of Education.
 The high school is Middle States Accredited.

 Under the leadership of the new board of directors and Menahel (Chairman) Rabbi Shmuel Klammer, the Shulamith School of Brooklyn began to flourish, with near-record enrollment in the Pre-School program.

 Post graduation, students have pursued professional careers in law, medicine, nursing, pharmacy, business, and others.
 Graduates pursued their advanced education at some of the most recognized universities across the nation including Harvard, Columbia, Cornell, Princeton, Yale, New York University, Yeshiva University, SUNY colleges, CUNY colleges, etc. Most graduates spend a year studying in Israel.

 Facilities

 The Long Island school has taken over the #5 School from the Lawrence Cedarhurst School District.
-This school is centrally located in the 5 Towns and boasts a 400-seat fixed seating auditorium, gym, 30 oversized classrooms, and ample outdoor playgrounds.
+This school is centrally located in the 5 Towns and contains a 400-seat fixed seating auditorium, gym, 30 classrooms, and outdoor playgrounds.

 Shulamith of Brooklyn, which was located at 1277 East 14th Street in Midwood for decades, is currently located on two full floors of The Manhattan Beach Jewish Center at 60 West End Avenue.
-The pre-school is housed in three ultra-modern fully equipped classroom modules adjacent to the main building.
+The pre-school is housed in three modern fully equipped classroom modules adjacent to the main building.
 There is a full gym for physical education and team sports, and the synagogue sanctuary is used for plays and assemblies.